The following academic requirements, policies, and procedures are also available for download in PDF format:

 - Statute of Limitations

 The Master of Science degree program in Plant Biology is designed to accommodate students of diverse academic backgrounds and career plans.
 All students enrolled in the Master's program are required to perform independent research and prepare a thesis.
-The PB Program does not offer a non-thesis option, except for the Five Year MS Program open only to Five College undergraduates.
+The PB Program does not offer a non-thesis option, except for the Fifth Year Master's Program open only to Five College undergraduates.

 A. A minimum of thirty graduate credits obtained as follows: